Digital Economy incl. Definition, Impact and Future Explained

 Emerging Technologies To Shape the Digital Economy in Future

-Emerging technologies will shape the digital future and, like a cathalsyator, once again accelerate the speed and adaptation to a digital economy.
-These 4 technologies in particular are poised to change the (digital) world once again:
+Emerging technologies will shape the digital future and act as a catalyst to accelerate the pace and adaptation to a digital economy.
+These 4 technologies in particular will change the (digital) world once again:

 • Artificial Intelligence and Machine Learning: Artificial intelligence, such as machine learning, deep learning or neural networks, continues to evolve and will play an increasingly central role in the digital economy.
 They are key to gaining insights from the vast amounts of data already generated by digital activities and can automate increasingly complex tasks, make predictions, and soon control autonomous systems and robots.
 So far, these models are still limited and new ways of developing such algorithms need to be found to achieve the goal of “Artificial General Intelligence (AGI)” capable of human-level intelligence and understanding.